msmur/blog/content/dev/making-sense-of-idempotency/one.md

 1. Decide that it has seen this identifier previously, and return the same response as it did the last time
 2. Decide that it has not seen this API called previously, and continue to process the call from scratch

+The choices are binary because if baked into a library or middleware, said logic has no context into the nature of the request and can only make decisions based on incoming request information.

 This binary set of choices would be perfectly okay if everything was fine and dandy, but we wouldn't be paid so well if our jobs were that easy.